Expert covariational reasoning resources in physics graphing tasks: Findings

-The use of ``regions of consistent behavior'' is defined as dividing a task based on what parts of the domain make sense to be modeled by the same function.
+\textbf{Regions of Consistent Behavior} \\ The use of ``regions of consistent behavior'' is defined as dividing a task based on what parts of the domain make sense to be modeled by the same function.
 We observed that the boundaries between regions were often identified by an abrupt change in motion, and experts tended to focus on modeling one section at a time.
-This reasoning device is characterized by an interplay between MA 2 and problem approaches such as breaking down the problem into functionally distinct parts \footnote{The related code categories are ``Approach to the Problem'' and ``Trends of Change'' in Study 1, and ``MA 2'' and ``Graphing'' in Studies 2 and 3, as defined in the Appendix for the interested reader}.
+MMA~2 was often used alongside regions of consistent behavior as considering whether a quantity was increasing or decreasing helped to identify possible boundaries between sections.
 All physics experts were observed to use regions of consistent behavior.

-When dividing the tasks into sections in Study 1, all graduate students divided Going Around Tacoma into three sections: traveling from Portland to the semi-circular path, going around the semi-circular path, and traveling to Tacoma.
-For example, one graduate student says upon watching the animation:
+All of the participants divided Gravitation or Electric Charge (depending on which they saw) into sections.
+For example, one graduate student says upon watching the animation for Electric Charge:

-This observation was consistent across Studies 2 and 3 for the analogous tasks, Gravitation and Electric Charge.
-Every graduate student in Study 1 also divided Square Track into two sections: going towards the wall and going away from the wall.
-They all recognized that the turning behavior at the midpoints to the wall did not affect the distance of the cart to the wall.

 Experts did not necessarily consider the sections ``in order.''
 Rather, they were likely to model each section independently, in whichever order made the most sense to them.
-For example, many experts began Going Around Tacoma, Gravitation or Potential by first drawing the middle section.
+For example, many experts began Going Around Tacoma, Gravitation, or Electric Charge by first drawing the middle section.\\